Getting started with App Builder

 Some businesses are part of highly regulated industries.
 Mostly for security reasons, a lot of them have limited to no access to cloud-based solutions like the App Builder, or limited internet connectivity in certain locations.
 In order to cover this segment, we had to provide an easy way for such organizations to bring the App Builder behind the firewall, by allowing them to use their own instance of the platform to run on their own infrastructure and to be accessible only by internal personnel.

-On-premise applications are reliable, secure, and allow enterprises to maintain a level of control that the cloud often cannot.
+On-premises applications are reliable, secure, and allow enterprises to maintain a level of control that the cloud often cannot.

 Running the generated app locally